csciortino/focal_tracking_solo/README.md

 # Macaque Individual Tracking System

-A comprehensive video analysis pipeline for identifying and tracking individual macaques in camera trap footage.
+A comprehensive video analysis pipeline for identifying and tracking individual macaques in 4k video footage.

 ## Overview

 This system uses computer vision and machine learning to:

-1. **Detect** primates in camera trap videos using YOLO object detection
+1. **Detect** macaques in camera trap videos using pre-trained model object detection
 2. **Track** individuals across frames using motion-based tracking
 3. **Extract features** from detected animals for identification
 4. **Cluster** tracklets to propose individual identities using HDBSCAN